MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/using-the-proxy-for-the-first-time.md

 ```

 > [!NOTE]
-> Steps 1-3 will not need to be repeated after the first run.
+> You won't need to repeat steps 1-3 after the first run.

+---

 The proxy is now running with the following defaults: